-"Charging" - This indicates that the DDU-120 AED has determined that a shock is recommended and is charging the unit in anticipation of a defibrillation shock.
+"Charging" - This indicates that the DDU-100 AED has determined that a shock is recommended and is charging the unit in anticipation of a defibrillation shock.
 Analysis will continue during this phase and the "analyzing" LED will continue to flash green.
 A tone will sound to indicate charging progress.
 If the unit detects a rhythm change to a non-shockable one, charging will abort and the user will be prompted to begin CPR, if needed, for a period of two minutes.

-"Stand clear" - This prompt is spoken when the DDU-120 AED begins charging and is also spoken when the AED is ready to deliver a shock.
-The operator and others should stand clear of the patient.
+"Stand clear" - This indicates that the DDU-100 AED is charging and that the operator and others should stand clear of the patient.
 Analysis will continue during this phase and the "analyzing" LED will continue to flash green.
 A tone will sound to indicate charging progress.
 If the unit detects a rhythm change to a non-shockable one, charging will abort and the user will be prompted to begin CPR, if needed, for a period of two minutes.